StormCommerce/Storm.API-client-php/README.md

 $ composer require iveo/storm-client
 ```

-####4.
-Generate application encryption key
+#### 4. Generate application encryption key
-STORM saves the state of each visitor in a cookie.
+Storm saves the state of each visitor in a cookie.
 In this client the cookie is encrypted with a private encryption key.
 A script to generate the key is included in the storm-client root.
 This should be invoked from the storm-client root directory.

 ```
 $ cd vendor/iveo/storm-client
 $ php generate-key.php
 ```

-####5.
-Move the key to your project root
+#### 5. Move the key to your project root
 The key should be moved to the root of your project and later referenced in the configuration.
 Example:

 ```
 $ mv key ../../../
 ```

-####6.
-Move the certificate to your project root.
+#### 6. Move the certificate to your project root.

-####7.
-Start Redis if not already running
+#### 7. Start Redis if not already running

-###Configuration
+### Configuration

-The following needs to be configured to run the STORM client:
+The following needs to be configured to run the Storm Client:

 ```
 $dirname = dirname(__FILE__);